Dhanunjaya-Elluri/similaritySearch/README.md

 ## Description

-This is a code challenge from nexMart GmbH & Co.
-KG.
-The task is to deploy an ML model as a REST API in a containerized service with a CI/CD setup.
+This is a simple project to demonstrate how to deploy an ML model as a REST API in a containerized service with a CI/CD setup.
 The model is a Sentence Transformer (SBERT) designed to compare product descriptions with any given set of queries, e.g., to find similar products and return the most suitable product descriptions.

 **Tech Stack used:**